Loading... Please wait...

 p2077724.jpg

 33, 34, 35.
 Animaux Decks.
 The oldest wooden deck company that I am aware of.
-I don't remember many details, but I was told they are from before my time, and I think from France or maybe Canada... if anyone remembers this company please fill me in with details!
+British, made by Reuben Binnss.
 These boards are very skinny, 25-26mm (which was the norm because of TechDeck sizes anyways) and the one on the right is even shorter, too!

 p2077735.jpg